ashish10alex/vscode-ollama-chat/README.md

 ## TODO

-* [ ] Show error if user does not have ollama
+* [ ] feat: Show error if user does not have ollama started
-* [ ] Show error if user does not have a model
+* [ ] feat: Show error if user does not have a model.
+Show them example command to install model
+* [ ] fix: when asking the second question output is overwritten on the last output thread
-* [ ] List available models in web view and make selection possible from the web view
+* [ ] feat: List available models in web view and make selection possible from the web view
-* [ ] Retain context when conversating
+* [ ] feat: Retain context when conversating
-* [ ] Add copy code functionality
+* [ ] Processes pdfs ?
-* [ ] Can we integrate it to be used directly in a file, this would require a faster model
-* [ ] Provide options for user to choose the model they want to use
+* [ ] Audio search
 * [ ] Do we need to use a build system like web pack ?
-* [ ] Audio search
-* [ ] Processes pdfs ?